Nicklas Nielsen: Prototypes

 In 2024, Nielsen remained with Ferrari in the WEC.
 The season began with points finishes in Qatar and Imola, though the team missed out on the win in the latter due to a strategic error in changing weather conditions.
 The podium came at Spa, where the #50 crew completed a comeback from being disqualified in qualifying to finish third in a red flag-interrupted event.
 Nielsen's highlight performance came at Le Mans: having already taken the lead once during the opening lap, Nielsen re-entered the car for the final stints on Sunday.
-A pit stop to fix the right-front door, which would not close, put the #50 entry onto an alternate strategy relative to its competitors, with Nielsen being tasked to save fuel to remain in the lead once his rivals had pitted.
+A pit stop to fix the right-front door, which would not close, put the No. 50 entry onto an alternate strategy relative to its competitors, with Nielsen being tasked to save fuel to remain in the lead once his rivals had pitted.
 Having managed his car's so-called virtual energy tank during the final thirty minutes, Nielsen crossed the line in first place, earning him, Fuoco, and Molina their first ever overall victories at the Sarthe, as well as defending Ferrari's Le Mans crown from the previous year.
+At the 6 Hours of COTA, the No. 50 crew added another podium, with Nielsen working the middle stints before Fuoco brought the car home in third place.

+In 2025, Nielsen retained his seat alongside Fuoco and Molina in the No. 50 Ferrari 499P, winning the season-opening Qatar 1812 km as part of a Ferrari 1-2-3 result.
+At the conclusion of the season, Ferrari secured both the Manufacturers' and Drivers' World Championships, with the championship-winning driver title going to the crew of the No. 51 sister car.
+Nielsen, Fuoco, and Molina finished third in the Hypercar Drivers' standings, completing an all-Ferrari top three.
+Separately, Nielsen was announced on a multi-year contract extension with Ferrari, with the marque's Global Head of Endurance Antonello Coletta stating that Nielsen had confirmed his "maturity as one of Ferrari's leading drivers."